The 12 Hallmarks of Aging in Dogs, Explained

-• Fat quality and n-6:n-3 balance influence inflammatory tone and oxidative load over time.
+- Diet is the biggest daily lever: fat quality and the n-6:n-3 balance shift inflammatory tone and oxidative load (Burron S, 2024).

-• During illness, antioxidant support may be useful as an adjunct, guided by your veterinarian.
+- During illness, antioxidant support may be a useful adjunct, guided by your veterinarian (Hagen, 2019).

 Sources of Oxidant Load: Metabolism, Inflammation, Environment